Mibolerone: Synthesis

-In the case at hand, heating acetate (1) with chloranil gives the conjugated dienone (2), and reaction of that compound with methylmagnesium bromide in the presence of cuprous chloride leads to addition of the methyl group to position 7 at the end of the conjugated system (3).
-The stereochemistry of the product again illustrates the preference for additions from the backside.
-The alcohol at C17 is then oxidized to a ketone (4).
+In the other synthesis heating nandrolone acetate [1425-10-1] (1) with chloranil gives 6-Dehydronandrolone Acetate [2590-41-2] (2), and reaction of that compound with methylmagnesium bromide in the presence of cuprous chloride gives (after saponification), Trestolone (7alpha-Methylnandrolone) [3764-87-2] (3).
+The alcohol at C17 is then oxidized to a ketone, Mentabolan [17000-78-1] (4).
 Enamines are commonly used to activate adjacent functions; they are also not infrequently used, as in this case, as protecting groups.
-Thus, reaction of the intermediate with pyrrolidine gives dienamine (5).
+Thus, reaction of the intermediate with pyrrolidine gives dienamine PC135056261 (5).
 This transformation emphasizes the clear difference in reactivity between ketones at C7 and C17.
 A second methyl Grignard addition gives the corresponding 17α-methyl derivative.
 Hydrolysis of the enamine function then affords mibolerone (6).

-The same structure of 3 and 4 also containing an 11β-fluoro group has also been described in the patent literature.
+For SAR purposes compare for bolasterone and calusterone.

 History

 Mibolerone was first synthesized in 1963.

 Society and culture

 Generic names

 Mibolerone is the generic name of the drug and its INN, USAN, and BAN.
 It is also known as dimethylnortestosterone (DMNT) and by its former developmental code name U-10997.